 Tanya Walker is the Dean of the Oxford Centre for Christian Apologetics, and an Apologist for RZIM (Zacharias Trust).
 Having completed her undergraduate degree in Politics, Philosophy and Economics from Christ Church, Oxford University, Tanya worked in various political roles before returning to postgraduate research.
-She holds an MA in Islamic Societies and Cultures, and a Political Science PhD.
+She holds an MA in Islamic Societies and Cultures, and a PhD in politics and international studies.
 Tanya speaks internationally as an apologist, as well as raising up future leaders and apologists through the OCCA and broader training events.

 Frog Orr-Ewing is the Chaplain at the OCCA and Associate Tutor at Wycliffe Hall.
 He became the youngest incumbent in the country as vicar of All Saints Church in Peckham after a curacy at St Aldates Church in Oxford.
 Despite Peckham’s many challenges, over seven years the congregation witnessed marked growth and breakthroughs in community engagement and mission, and now numbers several hundred with youth and childrens activities to about 1000 children in the local area.